Licensed practical nurse: United Kingdom

 Formerly, there was a large segregation between the "green" SENs and "blue" SRNs, which were the colour of uniform typically worn.
 SENs were very much complementary to the nursing team, however did not have the status of SRNs and were ineligible to be promoted, e.g., to ward sister.
 Many SENs sat or re-sat the SRN exams, however a large number did not and were quite content being a SEN. Nowadays, the divide between level one and two nurses is diminishing due to the small number of SENs still in practice.
 The demise of the SEN is lamented by many who saw it as a balanced way to staff a ward.
 However, the divide also meant that potentially, the gap in clinical excellence could be too wide.
 In many areas, ENs and SENs are being replaced with lesser qualified healthcare assistants educated to S/NVQ Level 3 or 4, being awarded titles such as Senior Healthcare Assistant, Senior Auxiliary Nurse, Senior Clinical Support Worker, Care Team Leader or Senior Care Assistant.

 Although originally viewed as a less qualified nurse, ENs and SENs are now able to hold the rank of Deputy Charge Nurse in the NHS and Deputy Home Manager in the private sector, as well as unit manager, both within the NHS and the private sector, and in some instances higher, technically out-ranking a staff nurse (first-level RN).

 Auxiliary nurses draw blood samples, change bandages, and record ECGs.
 At present, they work under the direct supervision of a registered nurse.

-As of 2018 the Enrolled Nurse has been re introduced to the UK and these practitioners hold the title of Registered Nurse Associate.
-RNA's must complete a two-year foundation degree and hold formal registration with the NMC.
-RNA's must also revalidate every three years as is also the case for RN's.
-They are placed at band 4 in the NHS banding system.
-RNA's are responsible for their own allocated patients and are certified to administer most medications.
-This bridged the gap between the lesser qualified HCA and RN.
-As far back as 2004 the Enrolled Nurse role was brought back in a limited fashion, placed at band 4 and called Assistant Practitioners.
-Whilst they continue to work within the NHS today they are not registered practitioners.